 Christy started working in the veterinary field in 2006, when she began working at a small animal practice in Oregon until her move to Washington when she joined Dermatology Clinic for Animals.
 She has two cats named Bubbie and Yogi Bear as well one happy puppy named Trigger.
-In her free time she and her husband like to go kayaking, camping and fishing.
+In her free time she and her family like to go kayaking, camping and fishing.

 Amy has been a licensed veterinary technician in mixed veterinary practice since 1991, and joined Dermatology Clinic for Animals in 2015.
 She is excited to work toward achieving her advanced technician certification in veterinary dermatology, and bought her own microscope to practice cytology skills in her free time.
 In addition to her dermatology interests, she is a passionate advocate for pain management in veterinary patients.
 She enjoys fly fishing/tying, cooking and baking, quilting, listening to 80’s hair bands, and collecting Barbies.

 Vicki was in the pet retail industry for 4 years before joining the Dermatology Clinic for Animals in 2015.
-She has 2 Chihuahuas named Pollo and Penny which run her house, and in her free time she enjoys being outdoors and arts and crafts.
+She has 2 Chihuahuas named Maya and Penny which run her house, and in her free time she enjoys being outdoors and arts and crafts.

 Peggy joined our team full time as Practice Manager in June 2018.
 She relocated from Arizona working as Director with Dermatology for Animals to return to her love of the Northwest.
 She obtained her CVPM in 2012.